 I remember him telling me of a revelation during his education.
 “Everything is marketing!”

 He went on to become a successful producer and filmmaker.
-He married and had triplet girls, Claire, Katie and Mary, whom he loved fiercely.
+He married Amanda and had triplet girls, Claire, Katie and Mary, whom he loved fiercely.

 Amanda, Allan and their baby triplets.
 From left: one of them, and another one, and another one.

-A few years later.
+Fast-forward to high school graduation.
 From left, Claire, Allan, Amanda, Mary and Katie.

-A highlight of my life through the years was returning to the ranch for the family reunions that we called the “Oyster Feed,” when Allan, Claes Almroth and the Reverb boys would play into the night for assorted family and friends.
+A highlight of my life through the years was returning to the ranch for family reunions that we called the “Oyster Feed,” when Allan, Claes Almroth and the Reverb boys would play into the night for assorted family and friends.

-Reverb Brothers reverberating in Portland
+Reverb Brothers reverberating

 Gathered at an Oyster Feed on Sept.
 7, 2015.
 We are spread out all over the country, so this was a rather rare meeting of the cousins.
 Everyone here is a grandchild of Arzell and Helene Lemley.
 Back row from left: me, Dan Moore, David Stump Jr. Front row from left: Allan, Nancy Soreng, Ken and Jan.

 At one of these family get-togethers, Allan got bitten by a small rattlesnake as we sat in the front yard talking.
 Typically, he didn’t make a big deal out of it – keeping his hand in his pocket so no one would notice the swelling.
 When his wife Amanda, a nurse, demanded to see it, she rushed him to the ER.
-That experience gave me a taste of Sherman County life, as the locals at the party thought taking him to the hospital was overkill.
-“Just give him a little Benadryl” they said.

 Sherman County people are built different.